 - Commit to a fundraising goal of $2,000 per team ($500 per racer).
-We provide materials to help each member and team meet this goal.
-At minimum, team members will send letters and/or emails that describe the race and its goals to family and friends.
+We provide materials to help each participant and team meet this goal.
+At a minimum, Race participants will send letters and/or emails that describe the race and its goals to family and friends.
 If a team doesn’t raise the entire amount, they can still compete in the race.
-The funds racers raise will help sponsor a different project each year.
-For more information on a race project, check out a specific race location.

 - Continue to advocate for the Bibleless after the race.